-Every root is vital to the integrity of the entire root system and private property is one of the main roots.
-As Maggie Thatcher, former Prime Minister of Great Britain and contemporary of Ronald Reagan said, “Let me give you my vision.
+Margaret (Maggie) Thatcher was the Prime Minister of Great Britain while Ronald Reagan was President.
+In 1979, Thatcher succinctly stated, “Let me give you my vision.
 A man’s right to work as he will.
 To spend what he earns.
 To own property.
 To have the state as servant and not as master.”